 - In a separate bowl, whisk together vegetable oil, egg, granulated sugar, buttermilk, yogurt and vanilla extract.

-- Pour the wet ingredients into the dry ingredients and use a spatula to fold the mixture together.
+- Pour the wet ingredients into the dry ingredients and use a spatula to gently fold the mixture together.

 - Be careful not to overmix.